LuXuxue/ComfyUI-INT8-Fast/README.md

 Only thing that remains is on the fly quantization will create an extra int8 copy in memory, but it is too much of a hassle to work around.
 Please rely on swap or pre converted models if this is an issue.

-Fixed an issue with loading loras on models that include .bias layers (WAN, LTX2.X) which would case a OOM error.
+Fixed an issue with loading loras on models that include .bias layers (WAN, LTX2.X) which would cause a OOM error.

 2026-15-05: